- Controlled Drugs and Substances Act (CDSA)

 Those seeking narcotics or other controlled substances illegitimately can be very creative in developing new methods for obtaining these drugs.
 Advances in technology using computers and peripherals (scanners, copiers, printers, fax machines, etc.), coupled with the increase in prevalence of electronically-generated prescriptions makes detecting forgery an even more daunting task.

 Forgeries can be created in several ways.
 For example, legitimate prescriptions may be stolen from genuine patients, altered, and/or copied.
 A prescription may be falsified completely or partially, with elements taken from valid patient and/or prescriber data, or through identity theft.
-Pharmacy professionals are expected to be familiar with how the province’s Narcotic Monitoring System (NMS) functions and the resources from Ministry of Health and Long Term Care in the additional references listed above.
+Pharmacy professionals are expected to be familiar with how the province’s Narcotic Monitoring System (NMS) functions and the resources from Ministry of Health in the additional references listed above.

 Tips for Identifying Fraudulent Prescriptions

 Although the prescription itself is normally the main focus, assessing other elements of the interaction can also provide information useful in determining the authenticity of a prescription as a whole.
 Pharmacy professionals should develop and implement routine dispensing procedures that reflect the standards of practice.
 A systematic approach to screening prescriptions, by checking that the strength, dosage, dose regimen, and quantity are reasonable in light of the information gathered, is encouraged.

 Forgery perpetrators may purposely target situations where they might catch staff with their guard down.
 Examples include newly opened pharmacies, holidays or weekends when “regular” staff are not on duty, very early or very late when there may be fewer staff, and who may also be distracted trying to perform other tasks to open/close the pharmacy.